hongxu-yn/Southeast-Asia-XCO2-STK/docs/reproducibility.md

 pip install -r requirements.txt
 ````

-## 2. Prepare external data

-Prepare the external source data required for running the workflow.
+## 2. Prepare the source data

-Some raw input datasets are not distributed with this repository because of their large file size and the access policies of the original data providers.
-Users should obtain these datasets from the official sources before running the notebooks.
+Some raw source datasets are not fully redistributed in this repository because of their large file size and the access policies of the original data providers.

-The main external source data include:

-* OCO-2 Level 2 Lite Full Physics XCO2 product
-* OCO-3 Level 2 Lite Full Physics XCO2 product

-These external datasets should be prepared locally before running the workflow.
+Users should obtain the required source data from the official providers before running the workflow.

-## 3. Repository data organization

-The repository currently includes the following main directories:

-* `data/cams/`: CAMS background XCO2 data
-* `data/ground_obs/`: ground-based observations used for validation, including TCCON and WDCGG data
-* `data/Satellite/step01_QA_Control/`: quality-controlled OCO-2 and OCO-3 tabular files
-* `data/Satellite/step02_grid/`: gridded daily OCO-2 and OCO-3 XCO2 data
-* `data/Satellite/step03_Keeling_curve/`: monthly adjusted OCO-2 and OCO-3 XCO2 data
-* `output/`: reconstructed dataset, trend analysis results, and validation outputs
-* `docs/`: figures and supplementary documentation
-* `src/`: main processing notebooks

-## 4. Run data preprocessing

-Run `src/step01_data_preprocessing.ipynb` to perform the preprocessing of satellite observations.

-This step mainly includes:

-* quality control of OCO-2 and OCO-3 observations
-* gridding of satellite observations
-* monthly adjustment based on the CAMS background time series

-Main outputs of this step are stored in:
+### Required source datasets

+* **OCO-2/OCO-3 Lite products** — NASA GES DISC
+* **CAMS greenhouse gas inversion product** — Copernicus Atmosphere Data Store (ADS)
+* **TCCON observations**
+* **WDCGG observations**

+### Suggested local directories

+After downloading, the source data are recommended to be placed in:

+* `data/cams/`
+* `data/ground_obs/TCCON/`
+* `data/ground_obs/WDCGG/`
 * `data/Satellite/step01_QA_Control/`
 * `data/Satellite/step02_grid/`
 * `data/Satellite/step03_Keeling_curve/`

-## 5. Run STK reconstruction

-Run `src/step02_stk_reconstruction.ipynb` to reconstruct the monthly 0.1° XCO2 dataset using the background-constrained local spatiotemporal kriging method.

-Main output of this step:

-* `output/oco2_xco2_month_2015_2024_stk_SEA.nc`

-## 6. Run technical validation

-Run `src/step03_technical_validation.ipynb` to evaluate the reconstructed dataset against reference observations.

-This step includes validation against:

-* OCO-3
-* TCCON
-* WDCGG

-Main outputs of this step are stored in:

-* `output/Validation/`

-## 7. Run spatiotemporal pattern analysis
+## 3. Run the workflow

-Run `src/step04_spatiotemporal_patterns.ipynb` to generate the main figures and statistical summaries of the reconstructed XCO2 dataset.

-This step mainly includes:

-* regional mean time series analysis
-* spatial distribution of multi-year mean XCO2
-* spatial distribution of linear change rates

-Main outputs of this step are stored in:

-* `output/trend/`

-## 8. Recommended execution order

-To reproduce the main dataset and results, the notebooks should be run in the following order:
+Run the notebooks in the following order:

 1. `src/step01_data_preprocessing.ipynb`
 2. `src/step02_stk_reconstruction.ipynb`
 3. `src/step03_technical_validation.ipynb`
 4. `src/step04_spatiotemporal_patterns.ipynb`

+## 4. Main outputs

+The main outputs are stored in:

+* `output/oco2_xco2_month_2015_2024_stk_SEA.nc`
+* `output/Validation/`
+* `output/trend/`

-## 9. Notes
+## 5. Notes

+* Users should follow the data-use and citation requirements of the original data providers.
-Before running the workflow, users may need to update local file paths in the notebooks according to their own computing environment.
+* Local file paths in the notebooks may need to be adjusted depending on the computing environment.

-Because different computing environments may use different directory structures, some path variables may need to be modified manually.

-The final reconstructed dataset, validation outputs, and trend analysis results are stored in the `output/` directory.
+* The `output/` directory contains the reconstructed dataset, validation outputs, and trend analysis results.